 Like any community, UMW has expectations about how individuals and groups within it will conduct themselves.
 These “community standards” are not difficult to follow.
 Some are based on local, state, or federal laws – for example, underage students are not allowed to consume or possess alcohol.
 Others are based on our collective experience of what works best in our community – for example, requiring students to sign in as guests when they visit a residence hall that is not their own.
 All of these community standards – what we call our “Code of Conduct” – are intended to create an environment in which every student’s success and well-being are the highest priorities.

 Most conduct issues here are minor — excessive noise, visitation violations in the residence halls, underage possession of alcohol, property damage, etc. Others are more serious, such as alcohol intoxication, harassment, physical violence, illegal drugs, or sexual assault.
 These are not common, but we are equipped to handle them if they arise.

 We also hold students accountable for incidents in the greater Fredericksburg community.
 Students are encouraged to be “good neighbors” when away from campus, to represent UMW positively at all times, and to understand that arrests have consequences both off and on campus.

 If your student is accused of a Code of Conduct violation, he or she may simply be asked to meet with an administrator informally to discuss what happened.
-Or, we can ask your student to attend a more formal judicial hearing, to determine whether or not a UMW policy was violated.
+Or, we can ask your student to attend a more formal student conduct hearing, to determine whether or not a UMW policy was violated.
 Depending on the situation, hearings are conducted by Student Affairs administrators, or by a panel of peers elected by the student body.
-The focus of the judicial process is education, and support is at the heart of it.
+The focus of the student conduct process is education, and support is at the heart of it.
 The process does not determine whether or not a student violated a law; it determines, based on the evidence, whether he or she violated a UMW policy.
 Hearings are not “trials.”
-More information about our judicial processes can be found here.
+More information about our student conduct processes can be found here.